 “Nothing lasts forever” is the motto of this game, as you send your legions into battle in this fantasy take on Tower Defense / Plants and Zombies.
 Mine the gems, build your army, crush your opponents.
 Like all good games, the concept is simple.

 The makers of Legendary Wars have tried hard to differentiate their game from the rest of these PvZ clones, and to do this they have given you more strategic control over your troops and a longer battlefield that you can scroll across.
-The free version is optimized only for the iPhone, but it still looks great running at 2x on my iPad.
+The free version of this is optimized only as an iPhone game, but it still looks great running at 2x on my iPad.
 Perhaps a little shallow, and certainly not as addictive as some games out there but definitely worth a free download, I think.

 Yet another Risk clone, European War 2 Lite suffers from a slightly fiddly interface.
 In this fresh take on the classic, the idea of collecting taxes from your regions is introduced, along with building up regions and purchasing troops and support rather simply getting them each turn.
 It certainly offers a unique Risk-like experience.